Yoav666s/dnd-wiki/collections/_classes/rogue/mischievous-apprentice.md

   teaser: /assets/images/classes/rogue/mischievous-apprentice/header.jpg
 ---

-You have learned to use magic not for power, primarily, but for your own entertainment.
-You are specialized in mischievous magic tricks not eminently known to the masses, which you use to deceive, prank, and irritate anyone unlucky enough to cross your path.
+You have learned to use magic in unexpected and creative ways.
+You are specialized in mischievous magic tricks not eminently known to the masses, which you use to deceive, outwit, and irritate anyone unlucky enough to cross your path.

 # Spellcasting
 When you reach 3rd level, you augment your martial prowess with the ability to cast spells.